Leave this site

 The Strategic IAG will primarily be about providing the same type of independent advice, opinion and guidance but relating to non-operational matters or where a countywide view is required or beneficial.

 There will be an expectation that representatives will seek the views of their IAG volunteers in their local area.
-Examples of this approach might be where the police require advice on a proposal for a change in its stop and search policy or on a public consultation exercise.
+For example, if the force needs advice on a proposal for a change to a policy or on a public consultation exercise.

-Consequently, the police will provide a senior representative to Strategic IAGs.
-The strategic group will meet twice yearly, the chair will be nominated by the group itself.
+Consequently, the force will provide a senior representative to Strategic IAGs.
+The chair will be nominated by the group itself.
 Primacy contact for communication will be Chief Superintendent of the Specialist Support Directorate.

 The Chief Superintendent will be responsible for the arrangement of these meetings as well as matters for discussion, alongside the chair.
 Administrative support for Strategic IAG’s will be provided by the police.